-Use clean stencils and dauber as you will be applying on food.
+Use clean stencils and daubers as you will be applying for food.
 Decide what to spell on your bread and make sure it will fit the width of the bread (you can always go lengthwise as well).
-Breads with hard tops work best, but feel free to experiment.
-Position stencil of the first letter of word on surface of bread.
-Dab the dauber into powdered sugar and apply to the stencil, making sure you have covered it adequately.
+Bread with hard tops work best, but feel free to experiment.
+Position stencil of the first letter of the word on the surface of the bread.
+Dab the dauber into powdered sugar and apply it to the stencil, making sure you have covered it adequately.
 Remove stencil and voila, you’ve created your first letter.
 Continue this process until you’ve spelled out the desired word(s) on your loaf of bread.

 Sweet potato bread is everything that is good about fall.
 It’s hearty and has a wonderful spice to it.
 Follow the easy recipe to make your own loaf.

 Banana chocolate chip and walnut bread is a favorite in our house.
 It’s a great treat that also packs a wonderful array of nutrition to start a day.

 Cinnamon raisin bread was the first bread I ever attempted to make.
 Even if you have no experience, this bread is a great one to start with.
 Serve it with a french press of coffee in the morning and an overnight guest will be quite pleased.

 The traditional loaf of fall, this pumpkin bread recipe will have you twirling in the leaves even before they begin to fall.
 I snuck my first, of many pieces this week (watch out thighs!).